dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

 }
 ```

-The last few bits of mechanics we need is a way to have an empty game ready quickly,
+The last few bits of mechanics we need are (1) a way to have an empty game ready quickly,
-and a list of all the possibles moves:
+and (2) a list of all the possibles moves:

 ```scala
 val empty = Game(